 Non-Domestic Rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
-Under the business rates retention arrangements introduced from 1st April 2013, authorities keep a proportion of the business rates paid locally.
+Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.
 This provides a direct financial incentive for authorities to work with local businesses to create a favourable local environment for growth since authorities will benefit from growth in business rates revenues.
-The money, together with revenue from council tax payers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by local authorities in your area.
-Further information about the business rates system, including transitional and other reliefs, may be obtained at www.gov.uk.
+The money, together with revenue from council taxpayers and certain other sums, is used to pay for the services provided by local authorities in your area.
+Further information about the business rates system, including transitional and other reliefs, may be obtained at www.gov.uk

-Further information about the grounds on which appeals may be made and the process for doing so can be found on the www.gov.uk website or obtained from your local valuation office.
+Further information about the grounds on which appeals may be made and the process for doing so can be found on the www.gov.uk website.

 National Non-Domestic Rating Multiplier

 The local authority works out the business rates bill by multiplying the rateable value of the property by the appropriate multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The former is higher to pay for small business rate relief.
 Except in the City of London where special arrangements apply, the Government sets the multipliers for each financial year for the whole of England according to formulae set by legislation.
 The current multipliers are shown on the front of your bill.

 Business Rates Instalments

 Payment of business rate bills is automatically set on a 10-monthly cycle.
 However, the Government has put in place regulations that allow businesses to require their local authority to enable payments to be made through 12 monthly instalments.
 If you wish to take up this offer, you should contact the local authority as soon as possible.